 Seattle or Port Townsend?

 Same moon, different clock.
-Port Townsend's lows run 51 minutes ahead of Seattle's on both big weekend dates — 7:58 AM versus 8:49 AM on July 11, 7:38 AM versus 8:29 AM on August 9 — and 53 to 56 minutes ahead during the deep July 12–15 run.
-Its windows also stretch longer: 347 minutes of daylight window on July 11 against Seattle's 275, and 370 versus 295 on July 12.
+Port Townsend's lows run about 51 minutes ahead of Seattle's — 7:38 AM versus 8:29 AM on Sunday, August 9 — and its windows stretch longer: on Monday, August 10, Port Townsend gets 346 minutes of daylight window against Seattle's 275, and 340 versus 270 on Tuesday the 11th.
 Early risers and photographers get more room to work up north.

 Seattle's advantage is access.
-The station's reference beaches — Alki Beach, Constellation Park, and Golden Gardens — sit inside the city, and recent observations within 5 km of the station include 13 sightings of horned nudibranchs and 7 of gumboot chitons in the last 60 days.
-Full date lists live on the Seattle station page and the Port Townsend station page; the July 2026 calendar for Seattle has every window in this article, day by day.
+The station's reference beaches — Alki Beach, Constellation Park, and Golden Gardens — sit inside the city, and recent observations within 5 km of the station include 12 sightings of Monterey dorids and 11 of horned nudibranchs in the last 60 days (station data refreshed 2026-08-08).
+Full date lists live on the Seattle station page and the Port Townsend station page; the August 2026 calendar for Seattle has every window of this week's run, day by day.

 How do you work a window?

 Use the arrive-by time, not the low time.
-For Seattle's July 12 window, that's 8:40 AM — an hour before the 9:40 AM low.
+For Seattle's window this Sunday, August 9, that's 7:29 AM — an hour before the 8:29 AM low.
 The National Park Service's tidepooling guidance says to be at the tidepools "at least an hour before low tide" so you can explore while the water is still receding, and to head back "no later than an hour after the tide has begun to rise."
 NPS also warns that the route out crosses slippery, algae-covered rock and pools a foot or more deep, so wear shoes that grip when wet.

 One of eight.
 Book the Sunday, or book the day off.